 Knee pads.
 Many retired flooring experts complain about pain in the joints.
-Is there any price too high for your own health?
+Is there any price too high for your health?
 A fine expanded foam knee pad can also make it a lot more comfortable to work.

-Good Preparation Is the Key to Success
+Good Preparation is the Key to Success

 Before even thinking about sanding, you must make sure that your floor is ready.
-The first step is to find out if you have any protruding screws, nails, staples because obviously they can hurt you or damage your expensive hired equipment.
+The first step is to find out if you have any protruding screws, nails, staples because they can hurt you or damage your expensive hired equipment.
 Nails must be punched in until no more than 3 mm is out.
 Clout nails should be removed entirely because they can, at some point, split the wood.

 Cables - you won't believe how many cables can be found near your floor – telephones, alarms, TVs, Internet and God knows what.
 Make sure to fix them in place with duct tape.
 Generally, remove anything even remotely breakable like pictures or mirrors.

 Floor finishes are dangerous!
 We cannot stress this enough.
-Many floor finishes are actually flammable and contain chemicals which can trigger asthma, allergies, cause damage to the reproductive or the nervous system or even.
+Many floor finishes are flammable and contain chemicals which can trigger asthma, allergies, cause damage to the reproductive or the nervous system or even.
 There are multiple cases of ill-prepared floor sanders working in the US who used flammable finishes carelessly and died in flash fires.
 When purchasing a floor finish or hiring sanding equipment, make sure to ask a lot of question because ignorance kills … literally.
 Even better, you can use floor finishes made from natural products which do not contain any chemicals.
 While usually less durable, they are also a lot safer.

 A Few General Tips